Caddess

 Grocery was destroyed in the 1960s

-building until the new (second) Summers’ Grocery building (now the Vaiden
+Grocery building until the new (second) Summers’ Grocery building (now the

-Mr. Summers moved into the new building (currently Vaiden Bank) until his
+completion, Mr. Summers moved into the new building (currently Vaiden Bank)

-the Radio & TV Repair shop into the building you’ll see below in the
+son-in-law) moved the Radio & TV Repair shop into the building you’ll see

 the Vaiden Bank bought the Caddess Radio & TV Repair Shop and razed it